Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-windows.rst

             .. figure:: /_static/images/cifs/cifs-win4.png
                 :width: 60%

 #.
-You'll need the path from this screen (shown in gray under the "SharedFolder" folder), for the final step below.
+Note the share's name, "SharedFolder" displayed in black text in the example screenshot below, above the long hostname and Windows directory path in grey text, both highlighted in blue.
+We will take the share's name and enter it in the final step below.

     .. figure:: /_static/images/cifs/cifs-win5.png
         :width: 60%